TaroAndMulan/WaveInteferenceJS/README.md

 ## Usage
 * Crest - the color of crest
 * Trough - the color of trough
 * Try to find the combination of these 2 colors that look nice.
 Here is an example of inteference of waves from 2 point sources.
+Can you see the antibuff

 ![pic4](./public/2wave.gif)